 Hello, dear readers!
-I’m dropping in with a quick note on this VERY OLD post – I can’t believe I wrote and published this almost 3 years ago.
+I’m dropping in with a quick note on this VERY OLD post for Raspberry White Chocolate Almond Bars – I can’t believe I wrote and published this almost 3 years ago.
 I’ve been blogging for almost 4, and that doesn’t seem possible either!
-It was high time that these White Chocolate Raspberry Almond Bars got new photos to give some justice to how phenomenal they are.
+It was high time that these Raspberry White Chocolate Almond Bars got new photos to give some justice to how phenomenal they are.

 I’ve even based a few other recipes off these bars, including these Cinnamon Chip Blondies with Brown Sugar Pecan Streusel.
 Um, hiii, they rock too.

 Anyway, what I originally wrote is right below, and I’m mortified to re-read it (as I always am with anything I write), but I will leave the text unchanged for posterity’s sake. 🙂 Here it is….

 I am on a constant loop of repeatedly checking Facebook, Instagram, Feedly, and my email.
 Over and over.
 Sometimes within seconds of when I checked before.
 How does anyone get stuff done with so many distractions?
 I clearly need lessons in productivity.
 Or I should spend more time in the kitchen away from technology making stuff like these….

 I lose myself in modern day time-zappers so absentmindedly too, like on autopilot.
 I stop concentrating on what I *should* be doing for one second, the next thing I know I’m all “I’ll just check Facebook again real quick.”
 Boom.
 Cycle repeats.
 I don’t even think before I do it.
 Do I really think anything monumental or notable has changed in the last 1.5 minutes?
 Procrastination at its finest!
 Please tell me you also do this.
 I need to know I am not alone.

 Today I am giving myself a deadline though.
 I will get this Raspberry White Chocolate Almond Bars post written in the next 35 minutes.
 It’s going to happen.